How to Care for Aloe Vera Plants

 Photo by cgdeaw/Shutterstock

-Removing & Replanting Aloe Vera Offsets (Pups)
+Removing and Replanting Aloe Vera Offsets (Pups)

-Mature aloe vera plants often produce offsets— plantlets, pups, or “babies”—that can be removed to produce an entirely new plant (a clone of the mother plant, technically).
+Mature aloe vera plants often produce offsets— plantlets, pups, or babies—that can be removed to produce an entirely new plant (a clone of the mother plant, technically).

 1. Find where the offsets are attached to the mother plant and separate them using pruning shears, scissors, or a sharp knife.
 Leave at least an inch of stem on the offset.

-2. Allow the offsets to sit out of the soil for several days; this lets the offset form a callous over the cut, which helps to protect it from rot.
+2. Allow the offsets to sit out of the soil for several days; this lets the offset form a callus over the cut, which helps to protect it from rot.
 Keep the offsets in a warm location with indirect light during this time.

-3. Once the offsets have formed callouses, pot them in a standard succulent potting mix.
+3. Once the offsets have formed calluses, pot them in a standard succulent potting mix.
 The soil should be well-draining.

 4. Put the newly potted pups in a sunny location.
 Wait at least a week to water and keep the soil on the dry side.